RickCogley/RCC-Hugo2015/content/post/20160207-so-you-want-to-learn-programming.md

 ## SCRATCH

-* stack overflow (can be hostile), treehouse, askadev, codementor
-* c/c++ are the basis, then go and javascript these days
-* apply what you know to what you learn
-* learn programming fundamentals: design patterns, architectural patterns, data structures, algorithms
-* learn software development: version control, unit testing, build automation, iterative development, agile/scrum/xp
-* popular frameworks have good support and you have a chance of getting your questions answered
-* "cloud ide": koding, codeenvy
-* codepen or jsfiddle
-* use mac or linux
-* search github w/ advanced search to find good communities with good code to learn
-* simplify and never make your code complex for the sake of complexity or a cool factor (it's not cool, you're just a jerk).
-In other words, apply Occam's razor - the simplest solution is almost always the best.
-* always clarify and test your assumptions.
-* solve the problem first by thinking and writing and talking out loud, then write the code
-* did you spell it wrong? computers are stupid and do _only_ what you tell them.
-* if you have to do something complex, document it well
-* write code for humans, to solve some problem
-* even if your language lets you be vague, tend towards the specific (always declare variables, never use dynamic typing)
-* break things down into functions, use good function names, variable names, parameter names, to make your code easier to understand in the first place.
-Add comments to help.
-* source code control now, and make good commit messages
-* rob pike's 5 rules of programming
-* learn touch typing!
 * women in code - famous women programmers
-* have a project
 * not too much at once
-* comments
-* type it out, don't just copy
-* don't be a jerk in communities
-* don't worry about jerks in communities
-* meet people
-* see do teach
 * get the agreements right if doing for work
 * clear communication
 * learn on the job
-* get your resources organized
-* don't get permission, just do it but do it well
-* there are politics, deal w/ it
-* you don't have power or credibility starting out; you have to earn that
-* your seniors might not be stupid
-* don't kill yourself for the job - exercise and take care of your body, long hours only sometimes.
-Focus daily.
-* learn fundamentals, not buzzwords - algorithms, optimization, testing, mathematics, functional programming; not crap some marketer made up
-* don't apologize for trying hard